Hurricane Milton reaches category 5 with winds of 250 km/h

-The recent intensification of Hurricane Milton to category 5, the highest on the Saffir-Simpson scale, has been confirmed by precise measurements taken by a hurricane hunter aircraft.
+The recent intensification of Hurricane Milton to category 5, the highest level on the Saffir-Simpson scale, has been confirmed by precise measurements taken by a hurricane-hunting airplane.

 Huracán Milton © NOAA